jonsabados/officeassassin/README.md

 * This is NOT a good example of only making things as complex as they need be (it is intentionally over complex just to see how things might work when they need to be)
-* This is probably NOT useful - even if this ever reaches a point where a usable app is produced, it will just be an app to assign someone a target and track when someone else says that hit them.
+* This is probably NOT useful - even if this ever reaches a point where a usable app is produced, it will just be an app to assign someone a target and track when someone else says that they hit them.

 Why not lift?
 -------------